blakkd/faster-whisper-hotkey/README.md

     uv pip install sounddevice numpy faster-whisper pynput pulsectl curses logging

-*see https://docs.astral.sh/uv/ for more info on the advantages of using uv, or try by yourself with this example ;)*
+*see https://docs.astral.sh/uv/ for more information on the advantages of using uv, or try it by yourself with this example ;)*

 *or just use `pip install` instead*

 ## Usage